AdobeDocs/uix/src/pages/services/aem-assets-view/extension-development/index.md

 ## About application

 This example application will use the [Details View extension point](../api/details-view).
-It will render a custom icon in the side panel rail only if the selected asset has "jpeg" extension.
+It will render a custom icon in the side panel rail only if the selected asset has the "jpeg" extension.
 When the user clicks on the icon, the extension will display a custom panel with a button.
 Clicking the button will display a toast message with the asset's path.

 More information about AEM Assets View extension points can be found at [AEM Assets View Extension Points](../api).

 ## Create a project in Adobe Developer Console

-UI Extensions, as any App Builder application, are represented as projects in [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/).
+UI Extensions, as with any App Builder application, are represented as projects in [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/).

 <InlineAlert slots="text" />

 If you don't have access to the Adobe Developer Console, refer to the [How to Get Access](../get-access) guide for instructions.

-To begin, we need to create a new Project which will supply us with configuration and resources.
+To begin, we need to create a new Project which will supply us with the configuration and resources.

 1. Sign in to [Adobe Developer Console](https://developer.adobe.com/console) with your Adobe ID.